 Answering these questions helps you determine if your parent is best suited for an assisted living facility, skilled nursing facility or memory care facility.

 In many cases, facilities are divided into different sections so that patients can progress from one section to another as their needs change.
 This enables them to remain in the same facility over time.

-McMahan, an attorney who specializes in elder law, encourages folks to get input from friends and family members regarding advice on both care and cost.
+McMahan, an attorney who specializes in elder law, which may be similar to other attorneys like https://localattorneysonline.com/listing-categories/attorney-riverside/, encourages folks to get input from friends and family members regarding advice on both care and cost.

 “If you know people who have had a loved one at a certain facility, ask about their impression of the place,” says McMahan, who warns against being seduced by a facility’s aesthetics since plush carpet, freshly painted walls and sparkling chandeliers does not equal stellar care.